cnichte/sftp-push-sync/README.md

 The file `sftp-push-sync.mjs` is pure JavaScript (ESM), not TypeScript.
 Node.js can execute it directly as long as "type": "module" is specified in package.json or the file has the extension .mjs.

+## Breaking changes in 2.0.0

+- The flags `--upload-list` / `--download-list` have been replaced by `--sidecar-upload` / `--sidecar-download`.
+- The settings for sidecars are now located in the `sidecar` block of the connection.

 ## Install

 ```bash